 What Is An Airstream?

 An Airstream trailer is a classic, unique shaped travel trailer used for camping.
 They also happen to be the oldest travel trailer RV manufacturer in the country.
+They were started by founder Wally Byam back in the 1930's.

 The Airstream trailer is best known for its unmistakable shiny aluminum curved-bodied travel trailers.
 The aluminum construction and curved shell are held together like an airplane- using rivets.